busypeoples/busypeoples.github.io/_posts/2015-02-09-thinking-in-components-angular-js.markdown

 The **itemsList** directive expects a title and a collection of items.
 Using an isolated scope enables us to only pass the data that is really needed.
 We can use one-way binding to pass in the title and use two-way binding for the data.
-One-way binding simply due to the fact, that we are passing in a string and we only want render the title not change it.
+One-way binding due to the fact, that we are passing in a string and we only want render the title not change it.

 ```javascript